Sumatriptan (By injection)

 Warnings While Using This Medicine:

 - Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, diabetes, high blood pressure, high cholesterol, or a history of seizures.
-Tell your doctor if you have a family history of heart disease, a history of blood circulation problems (such as peripheral vascular disease), or if you smoke.
+Tell your doctor if you have a family history of heart disease, a history of blood circulation problems (including peripheral vascular disease), or if you smoke.
+Also tell your doctor if you have a latex allergy.

 - This medicine may cause the following problems:

-- Higher risk for abnormal heart rhythm, heart attack, or stroke
+- Increased risk for heart rhythm problems, heart attack, or stroke

 - Spasms in the blood vessels, including Raynaud syndrome